 The area surrounding Caballo Cone is filled with history and interesting landmarks.
 Truth or Consequences (originally called Hot Springs) changed its name to Truth or Consequences in response to a radio game show challenge in the 1950s.
 But the town continues to live up to its original name; many hot springs are found here.
 One of the most popular and scenic is Riverbend Hot Springs located on the banks of the Rio Grande.
 T or C (as New Mexicans refer to it) also boasts some small but tasty restaurants.
-Recommended are BBQ on Broadway, and the Happy Belly Deli.
+Recommended are BBQ on Broadway, and the Brazen Fox.
 Other attractions nearby include the Geronimo Springs Museum (with history about the area), and a Veterans Memorial Park.

 A short distance to the northeast is the famous Elephant Butte Lake State Park – the largest lake in New Mexico.
 This man-made reservoir is a popular destination for water sports and fishing.
 If birding is also on the agenda, then check out Caballo Lake and Percha Dam State Parks just a few miles south of T or C. All three parks (Elephant Butte, Caballo Lake, and Percha Dam) provide opportunities for camping, boating, kayaking, tubing, fishing, picnicking, and even waterskiing.